-As fall high school sports progress, the beginning of November represents the start of the postseason; the final stretch where teams aim to win championships and extend their season as long as possible.
-The only way to do that is to win.
-When a team wins their first playoff game, if they even get into the playoffs in the first place, they continue on to play in a second playoff game and so on.
+As fall high school sports progress, the beginning of November represents the start of the postseason: the final stretch where teams aim to win championships and extend their season as long as possible.
 However, when a team loses a game, their season ends instantly.
-If a team makes it to the playoffs, it is a fresh start because all that matters is how they perform in the present, nothing that occurred prior in the season plays a role.
+If a team makes it to the playoffs, it is a fresh start because all that matters is how they perform in the present; nothing that occurred prior in the season plays a role in their performance.

 Girls soccer (10-8-1):